-Addendum to the State Water Project and Central Valley Project Drought Contingency Plan July 29, 2022 State Water Project and Central Valley Project Drought Contingency Plan July 29, 2022 This Drought Contingency Plan (Drought Plan) Addendum is prepared by the California Department of Water Resources (DWR) and the U.S. Bureau of Reclamation (Reclamation) to provide updated information about the operations forecast and various drought actions that are being taken given the current drought conditions.
+State Water Project and Central Valley Project Drought Contingency Plan August 31, 2022

+This Drought Contingency Plan (Drought Plan) Addendum has been prepared by the California Department of Water Resources (DWR) and the U.S. Bureau of Reclamation (Reclamation) to provide the latest information about the operations forecast and drought actions being taken.

 DWR and Reclamation operate the State Water Project (SWP) and the Central Valley Project (CVP), respectively, to the 2019 U.S. Fish and Wildlife Service (USFWS) Biological Opinion and 2019 National Marine Fisheries Service (NMFS) Biological Opinion (Collectively the 2019 Biological Opinions), and DWR also operates to the 2020 California Department of Fish and Wildlife Incidental Take Permit (ITP).
 Certain operational requirements have been modified by an interim operations plan for the 2022 water year (2022 IOP) that was proposed by the federal and state agencies in ongoing litigation and ordered by the United States District Court for the Eastern District of California on March 14, 2022.1 This Addendum is submitted by DWR to the California Department of Fish and Wildlife (CDFW) in response to Condition 8.21 of the ITP.
 Concurrently, this Addendum will also be shared with the members of the Water Operations Management Team (WOMT) which includes representatives from DWR, Reclamation, USFWS, NMFS, CDFW, and the State Water Resources Control Board (SWRCB) (collectively referred to as Agencies).

 This Addendum includes current hydrologic conditions, plus updates on the following: operations status and the latest SWP and CVP (collectively referred to as Projects) operations forecasts; species status; and known WY 2022 drought actions.